ElrasDeVayne/Immo-Projekt-DataScience/README.md

 10.05.2024 Created a .csv of the cleaned data: filtered_property_location_clean.csv.
 Encoded the features in PropertyAdditionalFeatures.csv and saved to df_property_features_encoded.csv.
 Updated the Data Cleansing part and ran more analyses in 20240401_EDA.ipynb.
 Creating Heatmap.html.
 11.05.2024 Additional data cleansing of the gps-coordinates and population_density.
 Update EDA.
 19.05.2024 Updated EDA.
 Created NLP-File.
+22.05.2024 Updated EDA and Data Cleansing.
+Cleansing of the project overall.